 Make Your Job Easier

-- Making homemade stock–whether it’s chicken, beef, or something else entirely–isn’t difficult.
+- Making homemade stock–whether it’s chicken, beef, or vegetable–isn’t difficult.
 If you have space in your fridge, make large batches of stock.
 Then, freeze it up in Ziploc bags.
 When you need some stock for soup or to cook vegetables with, all you have to do is heat the stock.
 Not only does this save time, but it also allows you to customize to your taste.
 No more store-bought stock is necessary!
+This will also save you so much more money.

 - Prepare, prepare, prepare.
 Sometimes we start a recipe only to realize that we aren’t actually ready.
 It’s better to prepare the night or even the day before.
 If you’re cooking meats, check to see if your recipe requires you to marinade them.
 Print your recipe and bring it when you go shopping.
 That way, you can make sure you have everything you need.
 Nothing is worse than starting a recipe only to realize that you don’t have enough ingredients.